sheldonombaso/sql-data-warehouse-project/README.md

 # DATA WAREHOUSE & ANALYTICS PROJECT

-Welcome to the Data Warehouse and Analytics solution, from building a data warehouse to generating actionabe insights.
-Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+Welcome to the Data Warehouse and Analytics Project repository!
+This project demostrates comprehensive data warehosuing and analytics solution, from building data warehouse to generating actionable insights.
+Designed as a portfolio project where it highlights industry best practices in data engineering and analytics.

 ## Project Requirements
 ### Building the Data Warehouse ( Data Engineering)